 Political assessment affects the economic prospects of a nation too, as well as their opinion on immigration which could affect you as a foreign citizen.

 Look closely at the crime statistics in your new nation and whether crime against the person and petty crime is common.
 You do not want to feel unsettled and unsafe in your new home.

 5) Paths to Forging Friendships

-Whilst the dream of living far from the madding crowd and in perfect isolation may appeal to you now as you lead a hectic life in the UK, actual isolation particularly when you’re a stranger in a strange land is devastating.
+Whilst the dream of living far from the madding crowd and in perfect isolation may appeal to you now as you lead a hectic life in your home country, actual isolation particularly when you’re a stranger in a strange land is devastating.